The Gemini Omni (Veo 4) Prompt Guide for Real Film Directors

 Text → Video

-Two Veo 4 prompts you can copy straight into Google Veo 4.
+Two Gemini Omni (Veo 4) prompts you can copy straight into Google Gemini Omni (Gemini Omni (Veo 4)).
 Each one runs the formula end to end so you can see how the pieces fit together in plain English.

 Daylight motionVintage Sports Car on a Coastal Highway